WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 ### Description lists that use run-in headings

+End the introductory term or phrase with a period or colon.
+If a description follows a period, end the description with a period.
+If it follows a colon; then don't include a period if it's a list of items, phrases without verbs, or a list of items.

 In most contexts, capitalize each list item.
 For the item descriptions, write text that follows a colon in lowercase and capitalize text that follows a period.

-End the introductory term or phrase with a period or colon.
-If a description follows a period, end the description with a period
+Don't use a dash or hyphen to set off an item description in a description list.
+For additional information, see [Colons instead of dashes in lists]().

+**Examples**

+[tip] Recommended:

+[/tip]
+[tip] Recommended:

+[/tip]